 The kingpin of the eCommerce world, Amazon, has more consumers flocking to the platform to enjoy the diverse range of choices, cost-effective prices, and faster shipping.

 The result?
 More sellers are also swarming there to make money, leading to tighter competition.
 Regardless of the goal, all Amazon sellers are facing some sort of challenge to make sales or profits, particularly in the recessionary period.
+This is forcing sellers to revisit their Amazon marketing and advertising strategies.

 In this blog, we’ve laid out 6 goal-based marketing strategies for Amazon sellers to make an impact on their business.

-1. SEO for long-term organic traffic
+1. SEO advertising strategy for long-term growth

 Amazon itself is a giant search engine.
 The platform uses an A10 search engine algorithm to rank brands and products.